 There was one hitch.
 She had died in the attack.

 Rama did not have a plan for how to deal with her loss.
 He had allowed himself to be captured.
 He had allowed himself to be enslaved.
-But his real master was not the enemy who had burned the village.
+But his real enslavement was not to the enemy who had burned the village.
 The strongest bonds on him were of his own making.
 He was slave to his own dejection.
 He had lost all interest in living.
 And so, he did not even try to escape.

 Not many days passed before a stranger named Timeer came to see him.
 The man wanted to know if he was a Brahmin.
 Rama did not want it to be known that he had been trained as a soldier, and in truth he actually was a Brahmin, so he simply answered in the affirmative.
 The man told him he would be sent to a town where his services could be used to perform ceremonies.

 Rama, having falling into apathy, allowed himself to be led into the countryside, toward a fate that was unknown to him.
 Fate, however, had more to say about what was happening than either he or his captor knew.

-They travelled together on a path into the mountains.
-It was a more direct and saver journey than following the main roads would have been.
+They traveled together on a path into the mountains.
+It was a more direct and safer journey than following the main roads would have been.
 After passing a number of tiny hamlets, they came to a group of huts on the brow of a mountain, overlooking a steep valley.
 There, Timeer fell sick.